 Still, undeterred, my partner and I headed straight to the Upper Class Lounge.
 The whole wing is really a wonderful and efficient way of arriving at Heathrow Terminal 3.
 I highly recommend it, even with our little scuffle with the security bollards.
 The flight itself to LAX is a regular flight I do, and actually love the length and departure times, as it means that I arrive in West Coast America just in time for a quick dinner and bed, whilst enjoying a good 11 hours of AVOD entertainment.
 The A340-600 is still a beautiful aircraft to fly, and sad to see them phased out around the world.

 The lounge, even after all these years, is a wonderful product.
 Virgin are constantly trying to better the lounge, upgrading elements whenever they can, so it doesn’t date.
 Sadly, after sorting out insurance details etc for our car, we only had roughly 30 mins in the clubhouse, so didn’t have a chance to use the spa or hairdressing salon, instead, heading to the dining area to tuck into some amazing food.
 Trying out the Clubhouse burger, and dim sum potstickers (with the option of steamed or fried) along with some excellent wine and bloody mary’s, we were stocked up and ready to board.
-But not before taking some pictures of the lounge, including it’s new mixing desk, perfect for budding DJ’s.
-Although, it appears it’s definitely a gimmick, the whole desk doesn’t look like it’s been used yet.
+But not before taking some pictures of the lounge!
+Including it’s new state of the art mixing desk, perfect for budding DJ’s, yet another of Virgin Atlantic’s interesting and innovative brand partnership experiments.

 The lounge wasn’t too busy, as there aren’t that many flights at that time, so the service was great, and there were plenty of spaces to relax, a few guests were sleeping on sofas under the mezzanine floor.
 Obviously resting between connections.
 About 1 hour before the flight, our flight was called, with a final boarding call only 5 minutes afterwards.
 As the cabin was full, we didn’t change our seats (from 11K and 12K) as we would normally take 3K and 4K.
 The concierge desk are usually quite good at organising things like that.
 The Grey Goose bar on the mezzanine actually looked great, but sadly it’s quiet up there, and looks like it could be quite difficult to get service up there.